relliko/CHIP-8-Emulator/README.md

 # :space_invader: CHIP-8 Emulator :space_invader:
 ![Space Invaders Title Screen](https://github.com/relliko/CHIP-8-Emulator/blob/master/preview.png) A CHIP-8 interpreter emulator written in C.
-Followed high level tutorials and referenced data sheets to come up with my own implementation.
+Followed high level tutorials and referenced data sheets to come up with this implementation.
 Using SDL2 for the graphics and key inputs.

 ## Installation